 Baalbek is about 1½ – 2 hours from Beirut on good roads.

-I chose to take a small-group tour (click here to book it through Viator), something I don’t usually do.
+I chose to take this small-group tour, something I don’t usually do.
 It included Anjar ruins, lunch, Baalbek and a stop at Ksara Winery with a winetasting.
 If you want to read about the travel advisories at the time I visited, which led me to take the tour rather than rent a car, see my other article about the rest of the sights I visited in Lebanon.

 Alternatively, you could get a taxi for the day.
 This will cost a lot more, of course, but gives you much more flexibility and could be more cost-effective if you are traveling as a group.
 I was quoted a price of $375 for a full day, but that was with a professional guide and entrance fees, so if you’re just hiring a taxi, it should be considerably less: about 250,000 Lebanese pounds for 6-8 hours ($165/€150) or 300,000 for a full day up to 10 hours ($200/€180).
 Make sure to agree on a price with the driver before you set out, or get your hotel to arrange it for you.
 You can hire a guide at the entrance to Baalbek, but again, make sure to agree on a price first.

-Another possibility is this private tour offered on Viator, starting at $34.
+Another possibility is this private tour offered on Viator.
 It includes Baalbek and Anjar ruins as well as an airport departure.

 It is also possible to get to Baalbek from Beirut using public transportation (which isn’t really public; it’s private mini-van companies).
 Go to the Cola intersection (Ask for directions at your hotel – you might need to take a taxi or shared taxi to get there.) and just ask which mini-bus is going to Baalbek.
 Then do the same to get back to Beirut.
 It about 10,000 Lebanese pounds (about $6.50/€6) each way.